Forgive cheating spouses? Is that a good idea?

-Before you decide to forgive cheating spouse, ask yourself some questions if forgiving them makes the most sense both now and for your future?
+Before you decide to forgive a cheating spouse, ask yourself some questions if forgiving them makes the most sense both now and for your future?

 You’ve got some big decisions to consider that could either improve your life or make it worse.